FreskyZ/fine/docs/ipv6.md

   - client send ack, complete handshake
   - client send push + ack and data
   - client send fin + ack, complete send data
-  - server send ack and server send push + ack and data these 2 packets records are mixed
+  - server send ack and server send push + ack and data, these 2 packets records are mixed
-  - client send ack, ack push data I guess
+  - client send ack, acking push data I guess
   - server send fin + ack, close connection
-  - client send ack, ack fin
+  - client send ack, acking fin
 - similar chains
   - all packet go through raw-prerouting and pass validation
   - first packet go to nat-prerouting and daddr type is not local and nothing to do and pass
   - all packet go through filter-forward-out-bridge or filter-forward-in-bridge
-  - first packet successfully trigger filter-forward-out-bridge OUTGOING counter, and never triggers it again
+  - first packet successfully trigger filter-forward-out-bridge OUTGOING counter, and later packets all trigger conntrack rule as usual
   - first packet triggers nat-postrouting-out-bridge and source nat/masquerading, change source ip to eth0 real ip

+TODO with this knowledge you can log network traffic and later change acme network to whitelist

+- add rule inet filter forward ip saddr {container:ip} ct state new log prefix "acme traffic: " level info accept
+- add rule inet filter forward ip6 saddr {container:ip6} ct state new log prefix "acme traffic: " level info accept
+- read logs in journalctl I guess

 trace packet flow from container host to containers

 - start tcpserver at non public port and set tracing rule to only listen specific dport and sport
-- nc localhost or nc :: not work, while nc {container:ip} works? nc {real:public:ip} works
+- nc localhost or nc :: not work, while nc {container:ip} works? and nc {real:public:ip} works
-- for both runnable addresses, nft trace records are same as connect to service with host network
+- for both runnable parameters, nft trace records are same as connect to service with host network
 - oh, userland proxy

 UPDATE I still think this is related to the "MASQ FROM HOST" rule, and the source code indicate it's hairpin nat, investigate later https://github.com/moby/moby/blob/3c8382add85b6463a93511dc4c3551489350c879/daemon/libnetwork/drivers/bridge/internal/nftabler/network.go#L207
+UPDATE may be also for nat-output chain which is also not triggered in this document

 trace packet flow from containers to container host